Hello!

 Final Products and Thoughts

-I’m so proud of the work me and my teammates put into this project.
-I made a lot of mistakes especially during the rigging process.
+I’m so proud of the work my teammates and I put into this project.
+I made a lot of mistakes, especially during the rigging process.
 For example, I only made one section for the entire arm when it is recommended you break it into the upper arm and forearm.
-Things like that required me to make quick decisions and fixes that I had to kearn from so I wouldn’t make the same mistakes in the future.
+Things like that required me to make quick decisions and fixes that I had to learn from so I wouldn’t make the same mistakes in the future.
 Overall, I am extremely happy with the final product and I feel like I’ve learned a lot from this process.

 Scooby Doo Theme

-For this project I was tasked with making an animation of my choice from any length over 15 seconds, and 30 hrs to work on it.
+For this project I was tasked with making an animation of my choice from a lengthof 15 seconds or longer, and I had 30 hrs to work on it.
 The story follows the Scooby gang in a theme song for a little project I’ve been working on on the side.

 Ideas